MicrosoftDocs/memdocs/memdocs/configmgr/protect/plan-design/bitlocker-management.md

 - The BitLocker recovery service requires HTTPS to encrypt the recovery keys across the network from the Configuration Manager client to the management point.
 Use one of the following options:

+  - Enable the site for enhanced HTTP.
+This option applies to version 2103 or later.<!-- 9503186 -->

   - HTTPS-enable the IIS website on the management point that hosts the recovery service.
-This option applies to Configuration Manager version 2002 or later.<!-- 5925660 -->
+This option applies to version 2002 or later.<!-- 5925660 -->

   - Configure the management point for HTTPS.
 This option applies to all supported Configuration Manager versions.